stef/libopaque/java/README.md

  - `authU` is an authentication tag that can be passed in step 4 for explicit user authentication.
  - `export_key` can be used to decrypt additional data stored by the server.
- - `ids` is an instance of `OpaqueIds` containing IDs of the user and the server, this is useful if these are packaged in the envelope.

 ### Step 4 (Optional): The server authenticates the user.